-In the second quarter of 2012, no disbursements were made from the LMDC sub-allocation.
+In the third quarter of 2012, no disbursements were made from the LMDC sub-allocation.

 ESD has considered 152 projects for JCRP funding and offered incentive grants to 124 companies (excluding those companies whose projects were terminated after an offer was issued).
 The value of the ESD Board approved grants is \$247 million.
 This amount does not include projects terminated or reduced before payments were made to grant recipients.
-ESDC did recover \$ 47,602.50 from reimbursement settlements with some grantees.
+Recoupment of funds continued to be received in the quarter from certain recipients.